steemfans/pricefeed/README.md

   ],
   "feed_steem_account": "",                            // Name of your Steem witness account - if left empty, then should be set in env.
   "feed_steem_active_key": "",		                   // Private active key of your Steem witness account - if left empty, then should be set in env.
-  "exchanges": ["poloniex", "binance", "cloudflare"],  // List of exchanges to use.
+  "exchanges": ["poloniex", "binance", "cloudflare", "bittrex", "coingecko", "cryptocompare"],  // List of exchanges to use.
 Will publish an average of all exchanges in the list.
   "interval": 60,									   // Number of minutes between feed publishes "feed_publish_interval": 30,                         // Feed published after 30 seconds of price feed "feed_publish_fail_retry": 5,                        // RPC node fail over to next after 5 retries